Australian Statistics Advisory Council

 The Council is chaired by Professor Ian Harper AO, and meets at least once a year.

-The Council held a meeting in Canberra on 15 December 2022.
+The Council held a meeting in Melbourne on 15 March 2023.
 Topics discussed included:

 The Council consists of a part-time Chairperson, the Australian Statistician (ex officio), and between 10 and 22 part-time members, including a senior official from each State and Territory if nominated by the Premier or Chief Minister.
 The Chairperson and members are appointed by the Minister on a part‑time basis and may hold office for five years in the case of the Chairperson, and up to three years in the case of members.
 Positions holders are eligible for re-appointment.